Tillie's Punctured Romance (1914 film): Plot

-Charles Chaplin portrays a womanizing city man who meets Tillie (Marie Dressler) in the country after a fight with his girlfriend (Mabel Normand).
-When he sees that Tillie's father (Mack Swain) has a very large bankroll for his workers, he persuades her to elope with him.
+A womanizing city man, Charlie, meets Tillie in the country after a fight with his girlfriend.
+When he sees that Tillie's father has a very large bankroll for his workers, he persuades her to elope with him.
 In the city, he meets the woman he was seeing already, and tries to work around the complication to steal Tillie's money.
 He gets Tillie drunk in a restaurant and asks her to let him hold the pocketbook.
 Since she is drunk, she agrees, and he escapes with his old girlfriend and the money.

 Later that day, they see a Keystone film in a nickelodeon entitled "A Thief's Fate" (which is a melodrama, a type of film Keystone did not produce) which illustrates their thievery in the form of a morality play.
 They both feel guilty and leave the theater.
-While sitting on a park bench, a paperboy (Gordon Griffith) asks him to buy a newspaper.
-He does so, and reads the story about Tillie's Uncle Banks (Charles Bennett), a millionaire who died while on a mountain-climbing expedition.
+While sitting on a park bench, a paperboy asks him to buy a newspaper.
+He does so, and reads the story about Tillie's Uncle Banks, a millionaire who died while on a mountain-climbing expedition.
 Tillie is named sole heir and inherits three million dollars.
 The man leaves his girlfriend on the park bench and runs to the restaurant, where Tillie is now forced to work to support herself as she is too embarrassed to go home.
 He begs her to take him back and although she is skeptical at first, she believes that he truly loves her and they marry.
 They move into the uncle's mansion and throw a big party, which ends horribly when Tillie finds her husband with his old girlfriend, smuggled into the house and working as one of their maids.

 The uncle is found on a mountaintop, alive after all.
 He goes back to his mansion, in disarray after Tillie instigated a gunfight (a direct result of the husband smuggling the old girlfriend into the house), which does not injure anyone.
 Uncle Banks insists that Tillie be arrested for the damage she has caused to his house.
 The three run from the cops all the way to a dock, where a car "bumps" Tillie into the water.
 She flails about, hoping to be rescued.
 She is eventually pulled to safety, and both Tillie and the man's girlfriend realize that they are too good for him.
 He leaves, and the two girls become friends.